-How will CAHA keep Associations accountable for following the new guidelines and rules?
+How will CAHA keep Associations accountable for implementing the new guidelines and recommendations?

-With the overall buy-in of Associations we hope that they will be very willing to accept and implement these changes.
-We believe this is an educational process where CAHA and USA Hockey can help Associations be more effective in delivering the best practices of skill development and the best hockey programs possible.
-We are committed to working with the Associations to help them achieve this.
-We will also have a pre-season registration of teams via SportsEngine that will outline the specifics of each team in every program.
-If there are issues, we will consult with MyHockeyRankings which lists virtually all travel games.
-If there are Associations that do not follow the rules, this will be handled via the CAHA Disciplinary Committee who will determine the specific response.
-Overall, we feel that Associations are on board and will work hard to implement these programs because it's the right thing to do for all of the kids.
+First, we hope that the Associations will do their best to adopt these Best Practices.
+They are guidelines and recommendations - not mandates.
+We believe this is an educational process where CAHA and USA Hockey can help

+Associations be more effective in delivering the best practices of skill development and the best hockey programs possible.
+We are committed to working with the Associations to help them achieve this and feel that these USA Hockey ADM Guidelines and Recommendations are the best practices for a great hockey experience.
+We will also have a preseason ADM Program registration of teams via SportsEngine that will outline the specifics of each team in every program.